 Comparison to previous list-decoding algorithms.
-A different strategy for decoding a degree-t classical binary Goppa code $\Gamma_2(\ldots,g)$ is to view it as an "alternant code," i.e., a subfield code of a degree-t generalized Reed-Solomon code $\Gamma{2^m}(\ldots,g)$ over the larger field $\mathbf{F}{2^m}$ .
+A different strategy for decoding a degree-t classical binary Goppa code $\Gamma_2(\ldots, g)$ is to view it as an "alternant code," i.e., a subfield code of a degree-t generalized Reed-Solomon code $\Gamma{2^m}(\ldots, g)$ over the larger field \mathbf{F}{2^m} .
 The generalized Reed-Solomon code can be decoded by several different algorithms: Berlekamp's algorithm, for example, or the famous algorithm introduced by Guruswami and Sudan in [17].

 Both of those algorithms are much less effective than Patterson's algorithm.
-Berlekamp corrects only t/2 errors; Guruswami and Sudan correct approximately $n - \sqrt{n(n-t)} > t/2$ errors but still do not reach t errors.
-Guruswami and Sudan in [17, Section 3.1] point out this limitation of their algorithm ("performance can only be compared with the designed distance, rather than the actual distance");
+Berlekamp corrects only t/2 errors; Guruswami and Sudan correct approximately $n - \sqrt{n(n-t)} \approx t/2 + t^2/(8n)$ errors but still do not reach t errors.
+Guruswami and Sudan in [17, Section 3.1] point out this limitation of their algorithm ("performance can only be compared with the designed distance, rather than the actual distance"); they do not mention how serious this limitation is in the binary-Goppa case, where moving to a larger field chops the distance in half.

 Permanent ID of this document: 210ecf064c479a278ab2c98c379f72e0.
-Date of this document: 2011.02.23.
+Date of this document: 2011.03.03.
 This work was carried out while the author was visiting Technische Universiteit Eindhoven.
-This work has been supported by the National Science Foundation under grant ITR-0716498.
+This work has been supported in part by the National Science Foundation under grant ITR-0716498 and in part by the Cisco University Research Program.